Powerlearnproject/se-assignment-6-introduction-to-python-Bliss-web/README.md

 1. Python Basics:
    - What is Python, and what are some of its key features that make it popular among developers?
 Provide examples of use cases where Python is particularly effective.

+ANSWER

+Python is a high-level, interpreted programming language known for its readability, simplicity, and flexibility.
+It was created by Guido van Rossum and first released in 1991.
+Python's design philosophy emphasizes code readability with the use of significant indentation.

+Here are some key features that make Python popular among developers:

 2. Installing Python:
    - Describe the steps to install Python on your operating system (Windows, macOS, or Linux).
 Include how to verify the installation and set up a virtual environment.